 The Company is incorporated under the Canada Business Corporations Act.
 The address of the Company's registered office is 1400, Marie-Victorin, Suite 210, Saint-Bruno-de-Montarville, Quebec, Canada.
-The Company's shares are listed on the TSX Venture Exchange, under the symbol "SOI".
+The Company's shares are listed on the TSX Venture Exchange, under the symbol "SOI" and on the OTCQB under the symbol "SIREF".

-4. SUMMARY OF ACCOUNTING POLICIES
+4. MATERIAL ACCOUNTING POLICIES